nuxeo/doc.nuxeo.com-content/src/corg/developer-environment-setup/intellij-idea-setup.md

 Now import Nuxeo source code as Maven project.
-In the default welcome menu, choose _Import Project_, then find the Nuxeo root folder and select the POM file in `$NX_HOME/pom.xml`.
+In the default welcome menu, choose _Import Project_, then find the Nuxeo root folder and select the POM file `pom.xml`.
 Afterwards, enable Maven import options as the following:

 - Import Maven projects automatically
 - Create IntelliJ IDEA modules for a aggregator projects (with 'POM' packaging)